TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-VIP Event In Store and Online | Ends November 25 | Use Code: VIP43
+VIP Event -- Last Day!
+In Store and Online | Ends November 25 | Use Code: VIP43

 Extra 25% Off\* with your JCPenney Credit Card